 Many deer populations in the forest zone with adequate habitat have recovered from the severe winter of 2013-14.
-Of the 44 forest zone DPAs, 8 were within 10% of goal, 13 were at least 10% below goal, and 15 were at least 10% above goal based on modeling or buck harvest trends.
-For 2019 season designations, Bucks-only will be used in 2 DPAs, Lottery in 14 DPAs, Hunter Choice in 19 DPAs, Managed in 5 DPAs, Intensive in 2 DPAs, and Unlimited Antlerless in 2 DPAs.
+We modeled 32 of the 44 forest zone DPAs.
+Of the 32 modeled DPAs, 13 were at goal, 11 were below goal, and 8 were above goal based on modeling or buck harvest trends.
+For 2020 season designations, Bucks-only will be used in 5 DPAs, Lottery in 18 DPAs, Hunter Choice in 12 DPAs, Managed in 6 DPAs, Intensive in 2 DPAs, and Unlimited Antlerless in 1 DPAs.